LVSerenade/spiderden/pc_part_picker/README.md

 ![Step 3 of how it work](https://github.com/yacineMahdid/spiderden/blob/master/media/pc_part_picker/target_3.png)

 # Dataset Composition:
-## CPU
-- manufacturer
-- model
-- part #
-- core count
-- core clock
-- boost clock
-- tdp
-- series
-- microarchitecture
-- core family
-- socket
-- integrated graphics
-- maximum supported memory
-- ecc support
-- packaging
-- includes cpu cooler
-- l1 cache
-- l2 cache
-- l3 cache
-- lithography
-- simultaneous multithreading
-- prices
-- rating
-- reviews

-## CPU Cooler
-- manufacturer
-- model
-- part #
-- fan rpm
-- noise level
-- height
-- bearing
-- cpu socket
-- water cooled
-- fanless
-- prices
-- rating
-- reviews

-## Mother Board
-- manufacturer
-- part #
-- socket / cpu
-- form factor
-- ram slots
-- max ram
-- color
-- chipset
-- memory type
-- memory slots
-- memory speed *
-- sli/crossfire
-- pci-e x16 slots
-- pci-e x8 slots
-- pci-e x4 slots
-- pci-e x1 slots
-- pci slots
-- onboard ethernet
-- sata 6 gb/s
-- m.2 slots
-- msata slots
-- oboard video
-- onboard usb3.0 headers
-- supports ecc
-- wireless networking
-- raid support

-## Memory
-- manufacturer
-- part #
-- speed
-- type
-- modules
-- price / gb
-- color
-- cas latency
-- voltage
-- timing
-- ecc / registered
-- heat spreader
-- prices
-- rating
-- reviews

-## Storage
-- manufacturer
-- part #
-- capacity
-- price / gb
-- type
-- cache
-- form factor
-- interface
-- nvme
-- prices
-- rating
-- reviews

-## Video Card

-## Power Supply

-## Case

-_Not all fields are always filled, even for the price, rating and reviews_
+Total Number of Parts Scraped : **39668** parts

+## Breakdown of parts per category:
+- cpu : 1213 parts
+- ups : 658 parts
+- thermal-paste : 103 parts
+- fan-controller : 36 parts
+- case-fan : 1495 parts
+- case-accessory : 8 parts
+- laptop : 307 parts
+- external-hard-drive : 319 parts
+- monitor : 2770 parts
+- software : 143 parts
+- os : 56 parts
+- optical-drive : 217 parts
+- power-supply : 2027 parts
+- case : 3880 parts
+- video-card : 4178 parts
+- internal-hard-drive : 3788 parts
+- speakers : 195 parts
+- mouse : 1949 parts
+- keyboard : 2262 parts
+- headphones : 2289 parts
+- wireless-network-card : 303 parts
+- wired-network-card : 120 parts
+- sound-card : 71 parts
+- memory : 7127 parts
+- motherboard : 3043 parts
+- cpu-cooler : 1111 parts

+The fields per category are highly variable however, three fields are always there: **price**, **rating** and **reviews** _Not all fields are always filled, even for the price, rating and reviews_

 # Note
-The dataset generated from the spiders is in a very raw format as the spider stored the data as it was shown on the page after the html was stripped off.
+The dataset generated from the spider is in a very raw format as the spider stored the data as it was shown on the page after the html was stripped off.
 There is some pre-processing that should be done on the dataset before being useable.
 However, I didn't want to bias the dataset with a specific pre-processing methodology.

 The difficulty of scraping this website is not high, but not easy either.
 They have various measure in place that stop the crawlers (like loading the important part with a second post call after the page as loaded) and checking if the frequency of the ip address making the request is human possible.
 If you don't throttle the frequency a Captcha will stop you and you will get a rate limit.